Psi-Bots/drone_simulation/README.md

 # About sjtu_drone #
-This repository is forked from ['tahsinkose/sjtu-drone'] (https://github.com/tahsinkose/sjtu-drone), which was originally forked from ['tum_simulator'] (http://wiki.ros.org/tum_simulator), which is developed with ROS + Gazebo.
+This repository is forked from ['tahsinkose/sjtu-drone'] (https://github.com/tahsinkose/sjtu-drone), which was originally forked from ['tum_simulator'](http://wiki.ros.org/tum_simulator), which is developed with ROS + Gazebo.
 It is used for testing visual SLAM algorithms aiding with different sensors, such as IMU, sonar range finder and laser range finder.
 Here by 'sjtu', it means Shanghai Jiao Tong University.
 Currently, this program is used for testing algorithms for [UAV contest in SJTU]( https://github.com/edowson/sjtu_drone)

 # Dependencies #
 This package is tested for following configurations